ObengKojo23/ObengKojo23/README.md

 ## Backend IT Support Specialist | Data Analyst | BI Developer | IT Trainer

 ##  🙋‍♂️ About me:
 I’m originally from Ghana (West Africa) and currently living in the UK.
-I’m passionate about Data, IT Support, and offering Free IT Training.
-Data storytelling is my favorite since it allows me to bring insights to life and create meaningful impact. <br>

-This profile showcases my projects in Database Management, Python, SQL, Machine Learning, and Data Analytics, demonstrating my technical expertise and ability to apply data concepts to real-world problems. <br>
+I’m passionate about Learning & Development systems, IT Support, and empowering others through free IT training.
+I find the greatest fulfilment in bridging technology and people, especially when utilising my expertise for system optimisation. <br>

 When I’m not supporting systems, enabling learning, or driving transformation, I enjoy watching football, playing Scrabble, reading, volunteering, and spending quality time with my amazing wife, Ahenkan ❤️.